-Paul Trainor has been a physiotherapist for over twenty-five years and worked at the highest level of sports physiotherapy.
+Paul Trainor has been a physiotherapist for over thirty years and worked at the highest level of sports physiotherapy.
 This includes physiotherapist to the ATP Tennis Tour, as Head Physiotherapist to the PGA of Australasia – Tournament Division for fifteen years, and three AFL clubs, including the AFL International Rules Series in Dublin in 1998.
 He made a return to the AFL in 2014 in a full time role with the St Kilda Football Club.

 He has previously worked both in his own private practice in Brighton and at Olympic Park Sports Medicine Centre, while travelling to the United States, Europe and Asia with various sporting organisations and individuals.
 This included physiotherapist to the International team for the President’s Cup at Royal Melbourne GC in 2011.
 He spent three years in Hong Kong, where he worked at one of Hong Kong’s leading sports medicine clinics, as well as consulting to the Hong Kong Golf Association, One Asia Golf Tour and the Mission Hills Group in China.

 Paul has recently fulfilled the requirements of the APA Sports Physiotherapy Level 3 course, conducted at the Australian Institute of Sport from March 10-17th this year.
 This will now enable him to complete the second and final year of his Masters of Sports Physiotherapy at Latrobe University in 2018.